“Why am I getting BitLocker recovery message?”

 What Is BitLocker Recovery Mode?

 IT professionals use BitLocker on systems with drives to keep unique data restricted or confidential.
-For example, If you experience a PC showing a BitLocker recovery screen after power on, it means that the HDD/SDD has been encrypted.
+For example, If you experience a PC showing a BitLocker recovery screen after powering on, it means that the HDD/SDD has been encrypted.
 Every BitLocker encryption feature comes with an automatically generated recovery key that you can save in different ways and comes in handy when you face troubles.

 There are some situations when Windows detects any unauthorized attempt or sense being tampered with.
 It triggers a recovery mode.
 If you can't unlock the drive, BitLocker recovery mode is the last resort to restore your access to a BitLocker-protected drive.